Rose of Lima

-As a saint, Rose of Lima has been designated as a co-patroness of the Philippines along with Pudentiana; both saints were moved to second-class patronage in September 1942 by Pope Pius XII, but Rose remains the primary patroness of Peru and of the local people of Latin America.
-Her image is featured on the highest denomination banknote of Peru.
+As a saint, Rose of Lima has been designated as a co-patroness of the Philippines, along with Pudentiana; both saints were moved to second-class patronage in September 1942 by Pope Pius XII, but Rose remains the primary patroness of Peru and of the local people of Latin America.
+Her image was formerly featured on the highest-denomination banknote of Peru.

 Biography

-She was born as Isabel Flores de Oliva in the city of Lima, then in the Viceroyalty of Peru, on 20 April 1586.
-She was one of thirteen children of Gaspar Flores, a harquebusier in the Imperial Spanish army whose family were from Baños de Montemayor, Cáceres, Spain and later travelled to Puerto Rico.
+She was born as Isabel Flores de Oliva in the city of Lima, then in the Viceroyalty of Peru, Spanish Empire, on 20 April 1586.
+She was one of eleven children of Gaspar Flores, a harquebusier in the Imperial Spanish army whose family were from Baños de Montemayor, Cáceres, Spain and later travelled to Puerto Rico.
 His wife and Rose's mother, María de Oliva y Herrera (b.
 1560), was a criolla native of Lima.
 Her maternal grandparents were Francisco de Oliva and Isabel de Herrera.
-Rose’s siblings (in birth order) were Gaspar, Bernardina, Hernando, Francisco, Juana, Antonio, Andrés, Francisco and Jacinta, all born in Lima.
+Rose's siblings (in birth order) were Gaspar, Bernardina, Hernando, Francisco, Juana, Antonio, Andrés, Francisco and Jacinta, all born in Lima.

 Her later nickname "Rose" comes from an incident in her infancy: a servant claimed to have seen her face transform into a rose.
 In 1597 Isabel was confirmed by the Archbishop of Lima, Toribio de Mogrovejo, who was also to be declared a saint.
 She formally took the name of Rose (Rosa in Spanish) at that time.

 As a young girl, in emulation of the noted Dominican tertiary Catherine of Siena, she began to fast three times a week and performed severe penances in secret.
-When she was admired for her beauty, Rose cut off her hair and rubbed pepper on her face, upset that men were beginning to take notice of her.
+When she was admired for her beauty, Rose cut off her hair and rubbed peppers on her face, upset that men were beginning to take notice of her.
 She rejected all suitors against the objections of her friends and her family.
 Despite the censure of her parents, she spent many hours contemplating the Blessed Sacrament, which she received daily, an extremely rare practice in that period.
 She was determined to take a vow of virginity, which was opposed by her parents who wished her to marry.
 Finally, out of frustration, her father gave her a room to herself in the family home.